Total Funded Loan Amount: $296,626,152

 On December 27, 2020, President Trump signed into law a $900B COVID-19 relief bill, allocating $284 billion for First and Second Draw forgivable Paycheck Protection Program loans and making several simplifications to the program.
-See what's different about this round of PPP in this NBC story and find even more clarification in this helpful resource.
+See what's different about Round 2 in this NBC story and find even more clarification in this helpful resource.

-Currently, banks our size start processing the next round of PPP applications through the SBA on Tuesday, January 19, 2020.
+Banks our size started processing the next round of PPP applications through the SBA on Tuesday, January 19, 2020.